irman33/signlang/README.md

 Website to help learn to recite the sign language alphabet backwards

-For myself personally, this was a quick excersise in coding vanilla javascript with separation of concerns.
+Quick excersise in coding vanilla javascript with separation of concerns.

 ## Controls